clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

-* `Address space layout randomization (ASLR)`_ and `Kernel address space layout randomization (KASLR)`_  are kernel features which defends against certain memory based attacks.
+* `Address space layout randomization (ASLR)`_ and `Kernel address space layout randomization (KASLR)`_  are kernel features which defend against certain memory based attacks.
   More information can be found in a `blog post about PIE executables`_

-* `dm-verity`_ is a kernel mechanism readily available in |CL| which verifies integrity of the devices being written to, like harddisks, to help ensure they have not been tampered with.
+* `dm-verity`_ is a kernel mechanism readily available in |CL| which verifies integrity of the devices being written to, like hard disks, to help ensure they have not been tampered with.